 In the wild, shrimp are one of the most favorite fish foods.
 So keeping them with other types of fish is a bad idea.
 Almost every kind of fish will feed on shrimp.
 Nonetheless, if you still want to keep your shrimp with fish, I would recommend reading my article ”How to keep shrimp in a community tank”, it will increase their chances of survival.

-Therefore, the best tankmates for Blue velvet shrimp are all kind of snails (check my guides about Malaysian Trumpet Snails, Ramshorn Snails, Rabbit Snails, Nerite snails, even Assassin Snails).
+Nonetheless, the best tankmates for Blue velvet shrimp are all kinds of snails (check my guides about Malaysian Trumpet Snails, Mystery snails, Ramshorn Snails, Rabbit Snails, Japanese trapdoor snails, White Wizard Snails, Nerite snails, even Assassin Snails).
 They will be good companions for your shrimp.